CarlTBarnes/Do2Class/README.md

 ### Possible Problem – Implicit variables

+**Implicit variables can cause regressions in this conversion if they are used to "pass parameters" or the code relies on their value persisting between calls.**

 Best move is don’t use Implicit Variables ever, or beyond a few lines of code.
 Read the help on "Implicit Variables" and note it says
 > Therefore, implicit variables should be **used with care and caution**, and **only within a limited scope** (or **not at all**).

 An Implicit value set in the Procedure then used in a Routine (i.e. like a parameter) will work and the value persists.
 When changed to a Class Method the Implicit will be a **independent local variable** for that Method and the code **will NOT work like the Routine**.
-Implicits with Routines is discussed in the help and the scope and persistence varies based on code and pragma so best move is **do not use implicits**.
+Implicits in Routines is discussed by the help and the scope and persistence varies based if the procedure also defined it and  a pragma, so best move is **do not use implicits**.

 ```clarion
     SayHi# = True